hannaofficial/research_paper_finder/README.md

 ## About Myself

-This project is about finding good research paper using gemini flash model and save it to your local storage You can try it by foolowing below details
+This project is about finding good research paper using gemini flash model and save it to your local storage

+for now bookmarks will not work because I disconnect it with aws because of subscription fee

+You can try it by foolowing below details